census-instrumentation/opencensus-specs/README.md

 ## Overview
-Today, distributed tracing systems and stats collection tend to use unique protocols and specifications for propagating context and sending data to backend processing systems.
-This is true amongst all the large vendors, and we aim to standardize these APIs and data models.
+Today, distributed tracing systems and stats collection tend to use unique protocols and specifications for propagating context and sending diagnostic data to backend processing systems.
+This is true amongst all the large vendors, and we aim to provide a reliable implementations in service of frameworks and agents.
+We do that by standardizing APIs and data models.

-The OpenCensus library refers to a collection of tools/APIs that are intended to be used primarily by cloud and distributed applications for monitoring and performance debugging.
-OpenCensus is intended to be the first open-source application performance management (APM) library available in all the main programming languages including C/C++, Java, Go, Ruby, PHP, Python, C#, Node.js, Objective-C and Erlang.
+OpenCensus provides a tested set of application performance management (APM) libraries, such as Metrics and Tracing, under a friendly OSS license.
+We acknowlege the polyglot nature of modern applications, and provide implementations in all main programming languages including C/C++, Java, Go, Ruby, PHP, Python, C#, Node.js, Objective-C and Erlang.

 ## Ecosystem Design